Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

 - NUI
   - View
-    - The size bug of the View has been fixed when setting the size and animating the size are used at the same time.
+    - The View size-related bug has been fixed when setting and animating the size are used at the same time.
     - A PropertyNotification bug has been fixed.
     - Some bugs of GaussianBlurVies have been fixed.
     - Some bugs of TextLabels have been fixed.